 During the early stages of leukemia, there may be no symptoms.
 Many of the symptoms of leukemia don't become apparent until a large number of normal blood cells are crowded out by leukemia cells.

 Symptoms of Chronic and Acute Leukemia

-In chronic leukemia, symptoms develop gradually and are generally not as severe as in acute leukemia.
+In chronic leukemia, symptoms develop gradually and, in the beginning, are generally not as severe as in acute leukemia.
 Chronic leukemia is usually found during a routine doctor's exam before symptoms are present.
 When symptoms appear, they generally are mild at first and gradually get worse, but sometimes they don't worsen until many years after an initial diagnosis.

-Recently, researchers discovered that abnormal white blood cells can be present in the blood of chronic lymphocytic leukemia patients more than six years before a diagnosis.
+Recently, researchers discovered that abnormal white blood cells can be present in the blood of chronic lymphocytic leukemia patients a number of years before a diagnosis.
 This finding may lead to a better understanding of the cellular changes that occur in the earliest stages of the disease and how the disease progresses.

 In acute leukemia, symptoms usually appear and get worse quickly.
 People with this disease usually go to their doctor because they feel sick.

 White Blood Cell Levels May Be High